 The Beginning: When Everything Changed

-I became hyper-aware around men.
-Not just in physical proximity, but even in simple interactions.
-Conversations felt different.
-My body felt tense.
-My mind was constantly scanning, alert, as if something wasn’t safe — even when nothing was happening.
+The change was immediate and dramatic.
+I became hypervigilant around men, even in simple interactions.
+My body was tense.
+My mind was constantly scanning, on alert, as if something wasn’t safe — even when nothing was happening.
 It wasn’t rational.
-And that’s what made it even more confusing.

-I developed a specific fear — one that felt difficult to explain.
-It was directed toward men’s bodies, toward something that had once been completely normal to me.
-Suddenly, something I used to perceive naturally became a source of discomfort, rejection, and anxiety.
+I developed a specific fear directed toward men’s bodies, toward something that had once been completely normal to me.
+Suddenly, it became a source of discomfort, rejection, and anxiety.
+If my eyes drifted by accident, I immediately felt guilt.

 From the outside, it could have been misunderstood.
 Someone might think I was looking with desire.
 But internally, it was the opposite.